Semantic-Org/Semantic-UI/README.md

 ## Getting Started

-### Basic Usage (Default Theme Only)
+### Basic Usage (Default Theme)

 We recommend setting up the Semantic build workflow to support on-the-fly theming and customization, but it is not required.

-To use the compiled, "ready-to-use" version, which includes all components, simply link to `dist/semantic.js` and `dist/semantic.css` (or their minified counterparts)
+To use the "ready-to-use" distribution version, which includes all components, simply link to `dist/semantic.js` and `dist/semantic.css` (or their minified counterparts) in your page.

 ``` html
 <link rel="stylesheet" type="text/css" class="ui" href="/dist/semantic.min.css">